nikkorn/mistreevous/README.md

 ## Decorators
 Decorators allow additional behaviour to be defined for a tree node.
 Any number of decorators can be attached to a node as long as there are not multiple decorators of the same type.

+Optional arguments can be defined for decorator blackboard functions in the same way as action and condition blackboard functions.

 ### Entry
 An entry decorator defines a blackboard function to call whenever the decorated node moves out of the **ready** state when it is first visited.